seths22/Mute-Spotify-ads-on-Linux/README.md

 This is purely a bash script.

 Uses dbus, applicable for systems using PulseAudio.
-Only works while using Spotify client (doesn't matter how you install it) and not web browser.

-Mutes and unmutes Spotify within 5 seconds of start and end of Ads.
+Starts Spotify client, and mutes ads with precise timing (will not remain mute into beginning of song)

+Requires Spotify client to be installed.

 ### Usage:

-To use just run `mute_spotify_timer.sh` either using terminal or Alt + F2 launcher or just add it to list of system Startup Applications.

-### Maintenance:

-I'll make this more efficient when I'll feel free.
-Meanwhile you can send Pull Requests!
+To use just run `run_spotify.sh` and Spotify will start with the script running in the background